crab8012/JME-Learning/README.md

 17) The Island should be surrounded by a SeaMonkey WaterFilter (aka a big ocean)

 Then:
-18) There should be a different "Island" AppState
+18) There should be a different "Island" AppState [MERGED WITH FIRST ISLAND APPSTATE]
-19) Instead of using an island model, it should use JMonkeyEngine's Terrain features
+19) Instead of using an island model, it should use JMonkeyEngine's Terrain features [DONE]
 20) The Island V2 should have an animated creature somewhere

 And: